Advice

 Giving the person time and space to think about their diagnosis and how they feel about it is a good way of approaching the situation.

-If they continue to deny their diagnosis, you might start to feel frustrated or unable to help.
+If they continue to not acknowledge their diagnosis, you might start to feel frustrated or unable to help.

 There are a few things you can do to support someone who is in denial about their dementia diagnosis or refusing to accept help.